cugos/cugos.github.com/meetings/_posts/2020-02-19-cugos_monthly.md

 **Dustin Carlino** will brainstorm how recent advancements in [A/B Street](https://abstreet.org)'s infrastructure could be used for other OpenStreetMap-based tools.
 Ideas include a city "bug tracker", a restaurant menu search using open data, and an OSM viewer making node/way inspection easier.
 This is a brainstorming / discussion session.
 (20 min)

 Elect CUGOS Board of Directors.
 We have pending Board retirements; and we have nominees.
-(20 min)

 **[@you](http://cugos.org/people/)** Introduce yourself!
 Or re-introuduce yourself!
 Please tell us about something cool you are working on, playing with, or otherwise inspires or puzzles you.
 [Add yourself here.](https://github.com/cugos/cugos.github.com/blob/master/meetings/_posts/2020-02-19-cugos_monthly.md)